Teaching Instructions:

 The United States considered the Japanese and all other Asian immigrants “aliens ineligible to citizenship.”
 They could not vote or work in occupations requiring U.S. citizenship.
 The Naturalization Act of 1790 had granted naturalization right to “free white” immigrants.
 And, in 1868, this was extended to “people of African nativity or descent.”
 Japanese and most other Asian immigrants were ineligible for citizenship until 1952.
 As a result of China’s assistance during World War II, the Chinese became eligible to citizenship in 1943.

 The Angel Island immigration station opened in 1910.
 While Ellis Island was primarily used for processing immigrants entering the United States, Angel Island was founded to limit Asian immigration.
 Because Japanese workers could not make enough money to return home, after some years, many wanted to start a family in Hawaii.
 The practice of picture brides, or arranged marriages based on a photograph and a recommendation from friends of family took hold.
 Upon arriving by steamship, spouses had to find each other, and they were often surprised to find out the pictures did not match up to reality.
-Learn more by listening to our two-part interview with Dr. Kelli Nakamura for Ship History Radio.
+Learn more by listening to our two-part interview with Dr. Kelli Nakamura for Ship History Radio or watching the films.

 The Chinese Exclusion Act laid the foundation for other racially motivated laws targeting the Japanese.
 For example, in California in 1913, The Alien Land Law, though not specifically mentioning Japanese immigrants, barred “aliens ineligible for citizenship” from owning land or leasing it for more than three years.
 These laws from 1913 through the end of World War II were passed in Arizona, Arkansas, California, Florida, Idaho, Louisiana, Minnesota, Montana, Nebraska, New Mexico, Oregon, Texas, Utah, Washington, and Wyoming.
 In 1952, the United States Supreme Court ruled that Alien land laws were ruled unconstitutional.